Glen Michaels

-Education and teaching
+Glen Michaels (July 21, 1927 – October 17, 2020) was an American sculptor and painter.

+Early life

-He attended Yale School of Music to study piano, but did not finish his degree.
+Glen Michaels was born on July 21, 1927, in Spokane, Washington.
+He attended Yale School of Music to study piano from 1950 to 1952, but did not finish his degree.
 He moved to New York City and worked for Harper's Magazine but later returned to Spokane where he attended Eastern Washington College of Education and received his B.A. in Art Education in 1957.
 After receiving his degree, he taught art at a local public school for two years.

-He moved to Michigan to pursue an M.F.A at the Cranbrook Academy of Art.
+Michaels moved to Michigan to pursue an M.F.A at the Cranbrook Academy of Art.
 He had a major in painting and a ceramics minor.
 After graduating, he stayed at Cranbrook working at Young People's Art Center (1958 - 1965).
 He taught at both Wayne State University (1966-1968) and the University of Windsor (1970 -1971).

 Michaels' early ambition was to become a cartoonist and during his time at Yale he was able to pursue it.
 He work was published in both the Yale Daily News and the Yale Record.
 He eventually published a book, Oh!
 You're a musician : a book of cartoons(1951).
 He was encouraged by Mary Petty and Alan Dunn to seek cartooning and illustration work.
 He left Yale in the summer of 1952, moving to New York City.
 He found there was a market for his illustrations, but with little financial success.
 "I realized that the field of art needed an education, so I must go back to school.
 So at twenty-six I started all over again."
 He moved back to Spokane to attend Eastern Washington College of Education.